 Staying Legal.

-Only reload up to what you are allowed to hold on your certificate.
+Only reload what you are allowed to hold on your certificate.
 Most forces will consider a primed case to count towards your allocation.
 As we all know, different forces interpret rules differently, so it's a good idea to always check with your force if you need clarification.

 Abbreviated Time Lines